Danieleg82/AzFireWallPremium-MH/README.md

 ```

 A PFX file "MylabRootCA.pfx" is now available for you to be associated with the Application Gateway's listener.
+It's password will be "certpwd".

 ## Task 2

-It's now time to proceed mapping the PFX certificate we just created to the listener of our Application Gateway, and at the same time configuring the Azure Firewall's certificate as TrustedRootCertificate in the properties of the HTTPsetting we will use to expose our website in Application Gateway.
+It's now time to proceed mapping the PFX certificate we just created to the listener of our Application Gateway, and at the same time configuring the Azure Firewall's certificate as *TrustedRootCertificate* in the properties of the *HTTPsetting* we will use to expose our website in Application Gateway.

 You can proceed with the following cmdlets directly from your PC (if you have Azure CLI modules up to date in your system).
 If you want to use CLoud Shell, you would need to upload the PFX/CER certificates to your local CloudShell session.